-We are a friendly club that aims to provide affordable access to the sport for beginners, keen racers and those who just enjoy “messing about in boats”.
-Whitemere offers novices safe sailing in attractive surroundings while the surrounding trees and small hills can give rise to fluky winds which can test the skills and patience of the most experienced sailor.
+The Shropshire Sailing Club is a friendly club that aims to provide affordable access to the sport for beginners, keen racers and those who just enjoy “messing about in boats”.
+Whitemere offers novices safe sailing in attractive surroundings, while the surrounding trees and small hills can give rise to fluky winds which can test the skills and patience of the most experienced sailor.

 It’s a delightful place to spend a sunny summer day even if you don’t manage to get into a boat.
 And if you don’t have a boat don’t worry – we have 20 that you can hire for an afternoon with prices ranging from as little as £5 to £17, we’ll even provide the buoyancy aid.
 New members are always welcome.